My Home:

 What I look like:

-each body segment.
-A centipede has only one
+A centipede has only one pair of legs

 from 1 to 12 inches.